antonbabkin/snake/README.md

 ## roadmap

-- levels: start from minimal size and speed, increase speed and restart when max size reached
 - snake changes color as speed increases, from blue to red
 - good and bad apples: good grow, bad shrink
 - polish and balance: colors, speed progression, win size, total levels.